 NS: Does the type of grounding a seeker focuses on relate to his or her personality type?

 S: In some respects, yes.
 All human beings need a minimal level of physical (S), ideational (N), social / emotional (F), and logical (T) grounding as a prerequisite for psychological wholeness.
-With that said, it is always the inferior function that we are most concerned with losing contact with.
-We are thus compelled to invest ample time and energy, even unwittingly, to ensure the inferior’s basic needs are met.
-In specific regard to the seeker personality types (predominantly NPs), the ENFP and ENTP types are careful to ground themselves in their inferior function, Introverted Sensing (Si), by connecting with established traditions (e.g., religion) or their physical body (e.g., yoga, meditation).
-ENPs may also develop certain routines or habits that provide a sense of grounding and regularity in their lives.
-The INTP type, whose inferior function is Extraverted Feeling (Fe), typically works to preserve a minimal level of social support, often through a romantic partnership, as a safeguard against F estrangement.
-Finally, the INFP strives to remain connected to Extraverted Thinking (Te) through her career activities or by working to impose some measure of order or organization on her life and surroundings.
+With that said, it is typically the inferior function that we are most concerned with losing contact with.
+We are thus compelled to invest ample time and energy, even unwittingly, to ensure that its basic needs are met.
+In regard to the seeker personality types (predominantly “NP” types), the ENFP and ENTP types are careful to ground themselves in their inferior function, Introverted Sensing (Si), by connecting with established traditions (e.g., religion) or their physical body (e.g., yoga, meditation).
+They may also develop certain routines or habits that provide a sense of grounding and regularity in their lives.
+The INTP type, whose inferior function is Extraverted Feeling (Fe), typically aims to preserve a minimal level of social support, often through a romantic partnership, as a safeguard against the sense of meaninglessness that may arise from social isolation.
+Finally, the INFP strives to remain connected to Extraverted Thinking (Te) through her career activities or by working to impose order / organization on her life and surroundings.